curioswati-zz/SJdownloader/README.md

 Dependencies:
 -------------
+Requires:
+[wxpython][]
+[py2exe][] for creating binaries:
+<code>$pip install py2exe</code>

-There are no external packages needed, all the requirements are satisfied by the python itself.
+There are no other external packages needed, all the requirements are satisfied by the python itself.
 They are listed in standard modules section.
 As for now, the scripts requires wxpython to run.

 Standard modules used:
 ---------------------